 Question 6: Can my child walk instead of run?

 Answer: Yes.
 Children are encouraged to complete the route by jogging/walking.

-Question 7: How should I wear my run bib?
+Question 7: How should I wear my race bib?

-Answer: The bib should always be worn on your front and be clearly visible so that we can identify runners in middle school that will be doing two laps.
+Answer: The bib should always be worn on your front and be clearly visible.

 Question 8: What precautions have you taken to ensure safety on the route?

 Answer: Course marshals, who will be wearing neon Volunteer t-shirts will be along the entire

 route.
 Cape Breton University’s security team will close of the runs route so no traffic passes

 through while runners are on the route.